 Mentors are essential for entrepreneurs at any stage, whether they’re just starting out or scaling up.
 With a mentor, you’re five times more likely to succeed and see higher revenues, and three times more likely to stay in business.

-Mentors in your industry share their professional wisdom and experience on specific challenges.
-For example, a healthcare mentor can help a medical startup navigate patient privacy laws and clinical requirements.
-Mentors from other fields offer new perspectives and useful connections.
-A finance expert might help you manage your startup’s budget effectively, while a marketing professional could advise on strategies to increase your brand’s online presence.
+Industry mentors offer specific insights that help you overcome challenges.
+For example, a healthcare mentor can guide a medical startup through patient privacy laws and clinical requirements.
+Mentors from other fields bring fresh perspectives and valuable connections.
+A finance expert can help manage your startup’s budget, while a marketing professional can suggest strategies to boost your online presence.

-Beyond practical tips, mentors can amplify your brand by championing your products within their network and connecting you with key contacts.
-They might link you up with major retailers, help you score a feature in industry publications, or land you a spot on a popular podcast.
-This support not only boosts your company’s visibility but also builds trust with new audiences.
+Beyond advice, mentors can amplify your brand by advocating for your products within their network.
+They might introduce you to major retailers, help you secure features in industry publications, or land a guest spot on a popular podcast.
+This support increases your visibility and builds trust with new audiences.

 4. Get an accountability partner